tldr-pages/tldr/pages/linux/homectl.md

 `homectl list`

-- Create a home area (the user and the associated home directory):
+- Create a user account and the associated home directory:

 `sudo homectl create {{username}}`